 - 1 egg

 - little pinch of salt

 - 2–3 leaves of Cabbage for lining the steamer

 - Take a bowl and add in the flour, salt and a teaspoon of oil.
-Add in the warm water and mix well.
+Add in the hot water and mix well.
 Knead the dough for 3-4 minutes until soft and pliable.
 Apply half a teaspoon of oil on the dough so the dough does not dry out.
 Store the dough to rest over night in the refrigerator.
 Remove the dough couple of hours before from the refrigerator and let it come to room temperature.

 - Mix all the ingredients listed under filling.
 Combine well.
 Set aside.

 - Dust the work surface with flour and roll the dough into thin sheets about ⅛th of an inch.
 Cut small rounds from them.
 Set aside the rounds.
 Cover the wrappers with parchment or cling wrap so the wrappers don’t stick with one another.
 Repeat until all the dough has been cut out.

 - Place 1 tablespoon of filling on each dumpling wrapper.
 Pleat the dough to form dumpling.